How Long Should a Jump Rope Be – Introduction

 Jumping rope is a great addition to any workout, especially bodyweight workouts.

-For example, add 25 – 50 jump rope turns to the start or end of this Great Beginner Bodyweight Workout Circuit.
+For example, add 25 – 50 skip rope turns to the start or end of this Great Beginner Bodyweight Workout Circuit.

-However, as great as jumping rope is, it is not the only way to burn calories and change your body composition.
+However, as great as skipping rope is, it is not the only way to burn calories and change your body composition.

 - How Many Exercises, Sets, + Reps Per Workout Should You Do?